mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

     ], axis=1)
 ```

-TBD: discuss last listing
+The class ** MovieModel** is different than the class **UserModel** since we create embeddings for movie titles instead of IDs.

-We also wrap the user model in a separate query model:
+We also wrap the user model in a separate query model that combines a user model with dense fully connected layers:

 ```python
 class QueryModel(tf.keras.Model):